-With the opening of the new Charlton College Learning Pavilion, CITS has replaced traditional desktop computing with Corsair Desktop.
-This Virtual Desktop Infrastructure (VDI) technology offers a more sustainable computing infrastructure – decreased energy usage and electronic waste – while providing a dynamic and customizable computing environment for both faculty and students.
+In the Charlton College of Business computer labs, CITS has replaced traditional desktop computing with Corsair Desktop.
+This Virtual Desktop Infrastructure (VDI) technology offers decreased energy usage and electronic waste, while providing a dynamic and customizable computing environment for faculty and students.

 Accessing a Corsair Desktop workstation